Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 How Long Does It Take to Get Into Ketosis?

 It should take between 2 and 7 days, depending on your previous diet and on how physically active you are.
+If you drink alcohol, your body will try to get rid of the alcohol first before it starts to burn the carbs and glycogen.

 When you limit carbs it’s important to give your body enough fuel to function, and this is typically achieved by upping your fat intake while making sure your protein remains adequate.